-When considering fire risk assessment it is useful to understand the definition of fire hazard.
-A fire hazard has two components balanced against each other, one is the possibility of a fire occurring and the other the magnitude of consequences of that fire.
+When considering fire risk assessments, it is useful to understand the definition of a fire hazard.
+A fire hazard has two components balanced against each other, one is the possibility of a fire occurring and the other would be the magnitude of consequences of that fire.
 For example a metal fabrication workshop has a high possibility of a fire due to the cutting and welding equipment.
-But providing the house keeping is good and no combustible substances are present, then a fire is not likely to to spread, so the consequence is low, therefore the risk can be considered to be normal or even low.
+But providing the house keeping is good and no combustible substances are present, then a fire is not likely to spread, so the consequence is low, therefore the risk can be considered to be normal or even low.

 In the case of a cellulose paint spray booth an occurrence is highly likely because of the products used and the equipment required for the process.
 The consequences are also very high because any fire would have a rapid development, consequently it would have to be considered a very high risk.